The Tapping Evidence Base

 This is the Indonesian SEFT variant, which combines tapping with prayer and spiritual surrender rather than the standard secular EFT protocol.
 68 women with cervical cancer going through chemotherapy in Indonesia were split into a SEFT group and a no-treatment group.
 The women who did three short SEFT sessions reported feeling less stressed than those who didn't.
 It's described using language suggestive of randomization, but the exact allocation method wasn't detailed, so it's treated cautiously here as a controlled (not confirmed randomized) trial.

-After three 30-minute SEFT sessions, patients' stress scores were significantly lower than the control group, per the study's paired and independent t-test analysis; exact means and p-values were not stated in the abstract available.
+After three 30-minute SEFT sessions, patients' stress scores were significantly lower than the control group, per the study's paired and independent t-test analysis.

 Effectiveness of Emotional Freedom Technique (EFT) on patient anxiety in stage II and III breast cancer